 Dental implants near Plantation and Fort Lauderdale (video) (photos)

-We have pioneered dental implants placement with advanced minimal invasive laser techniques for fast recovery in certain clinical cases.
+We have pioneered dental implant placement with advanced minimal invasive laser techniques for fast recovery in certain clinical cases.
 In addition, we specialize in sedation and provide an anxiety-free visit with twilight sedation and general anesthesia.
-We take all major dental insurance and offer payment plans options for your convenience.
+We take all major dental insurance and offer payment plan options for your convenience.

 Laser and sedation dentistry is what we do.
-Our specialty in laser implant techniques allow us to save and repair failing implants
+Our specialty in laser implant techniques allows us to save and repair failing implants